abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 > "...deal with all elements of a set by ignoring them and working with the set's definition." --- Dijkstra (from "On the cruelty of really teaching computing science")

-All category theory books (including this one) start by talking about set theory.
-However looking back I really don't know why this is the case --- most books that focus on a given subject usually don't start off by introducing an *entirely different subject* before even starting to talk about the main one, even if the two subjects are very closely related.
+All category theory books, including this one, start by talking about set theory.
+However looking back I really don't know why this is the case --- most books that focus on a given subject usually don't start off by introducing an *entirely different subject*, (before even starting to talk about the main one).
 Perhaps the set-first approach *is* the best way to introduce people to categories.
 Or perhaps using sets to introduce categories is one of those things that people do just because everyone else does it.
 But, one thing is for certain --- we don't *need* to study sets in order to understand categories.
 So now I would like to start over and talk about categories as a foundational concept.
 So let's pretend like this is a new book (I wonder if I can dedicate this to a different person).

 So.
 A category is a collection of objects (things) where the "things" can be anything you want.
 Consider, for example, these ~~colorful~~ gray balls: